Parks, sportsgrounds and reserves

 St Davids Park

-The City of Hobart manages and maintains high-quality public parks, gardens, playgrounds, reserves, tracks, trails and sporting facilities in and around Hobart.
+The City of Hobart manages high-quality parks, gardens, playgrounds, and bushland reserves.

-Our extensive network of tracks and trails cater to the interests of hikers, runners, mountain bikers, and those heading out on a casual stroll.
+Our network of tracks and trails has something for everyone.
+Including hikers, runners, mountain bikers, and casual strollers.

-Find all of the information you need for your outdoor recreational activity, and enjoy the natural beauty of Hobart.
+Find all the info you need for your outdoor activities and enjoy Hobart's natural beauty.

 Consumption of alcohol

-Some parks in and around Hobart are identified as public places and therefore restrictions on the consumption of alcohol apply.
-(This has been done under section 25 of the Police Offences Act 1935.)
+Some parks in and around Hobart are identified as public places.
+Restrictions on the consumption of alcohol apply to these parks.

-The regulations restrict alcohol possession and consumption in the following areas of Hobart:
+Alcohol possession and consumption is restricted in the following parks:

 Location Restriction